jiangwenyuan/nuster/README.md

     acl NoCache var(txn.path) -m beg /api/
     nuster rule r1 if !NoCache

-I will add several new sample fetch methods to simplify this kind of tasks in futrue versions.
+I will add several new sample fetch methods to simplify this kind of tasks in future versions.

 See **7.
 Using ACLs and fetching samples** section in [HAProxy configuration](doc/configuration.txt)